 2.27.7 - Projects Without Any Federal Funding

-When plan revisions are completed, checked and approved by the Region, one plan set and one property description set is forwarded to the CDOT Headquarters Project Support-ROW/Survey Dept. and into Projectwise.
+When plan revisions are completed, checked and approved by the Region, one plan set and one property description set is forwarded to the CDOT Headquarters Project Support-ROW/Survey Dept. and into ProjectWise.

 2.27.8 - Revisions of Closed Projects for the Sale of Excess and Remnants